Thinking tools made operational.

 - human_approval

 This is the core artifact.
-It's what makes Inquiry reproducible across models: every agent reads the same contract and can only produce the transitions it permits.
-If a future target (Claude, Codex, Gemini) processes a different prompt, the contract constrains the output shape identically.
+It's what makes Inquiry portable across hosts and tools: every agent reads the same contract and can only produce the transitions it permits.
+If a future host (Claude, Codex, Gemini) processes a different prompt, the contract constrains the output shape identically.

 Memory as code

-• config.yaml — feature flags (evolution.enabled, target, etc.)
+• config.yaml — feature flags and runtime preferences

-• Runtime coordination state for the active cycle
+• .iq.state.yaml — current FSM state and last transition for the active cycle

-• ADRs, specs, runbooks — whatever the project needs long-term
+• ADRs, specs, and runbooks in docs/ hold the long-term project memory

-• Indexed by the agents via the memory-read skill
+• Indexed by the agents via the doc-read skill

 • index.md per directory acts as a primary index